Gaius-Augustus/Augustus/README-cgp.txt

 --speciesfilenames=genomes.tbl
-                   a file containing for each species the directory to its genome file.
+                   a file containing for each species the path to its genome file.
 		   Each line in 'genomes.tbl' consists of two tab-separated fields.
 		   The first field is a species identifier (does not correspond to the identifier in --species !!!).
-		   The second field is the directory to the genome file, e.g.
+		   The second field is the directory and file name for the genome file, e.g.

 hg19	 /dir/to/genome/human.fa
 rheMac2	 /dir/to/genome/rhesus.fa